hankehly/hankehly/README.md

 Software Engineer
 -----------------

 Highly-skilled and motivated Software Engineer with 8+ years' experience in full-stack web development and cloud infrastructure.
 Helps organizations build data systems using tools like Python, Airflow, Spark, Terraform, containers and public cloud (eg. AWS, GCP) services.
 A natural teacher with excellent communication skills and a passion for sharing knowledge.
-Fluent in Japanese.
+Fluent in English and Japanese.

 * 🌍  I'm based in Tokyo
 * ✉️  You can contact me at [henry.ehly@gmail.com](mailto:henry.ehly@gmail.com)